Contemporary Palestinian art: Political context

 Palestinians experienced mass exile and dislocation in 1948 known as al-Nakba, or “the Catastrophe”.
 Following the Nakba, artists began depicting this violent displacement through images of massacres, refugees on foot, abandoned homes, and other iconography (see below).
 Later events such as The Six Day War, the 1982 Lebanese War, the 1993 Oslo accords, and The First and Second Intifada heavily influenced contemporary artists.
 Widespread liberation movements brought upon surges in resistance art.
 Artists now felt a sense of urgency which they illustrated through their stark imagery including guns, blood and graves.

 Notably following the Palestinian Liberation Organization's establishment in 1964, art became a widespread means of defiance during the Intifadas.
 For example, the PLO designed, produced, and disseminated thousands of posters to advocate for Palestinian national identity, mobilize support for resistance, and highlight key political events or issues.
 These posters often employed bold and recognizable visual elements and nowadays are often created and distributed digitally, increasing their reach and extending to international audiences.
 For example, political cartoonist Naji all-Ali produced thousands of cartoons, many featuring the recognizable child Handala, the woman Fatima, and the fat man representing Arab leaders.
 These were all created in an attempt to criticize not only the Israeli state, but also the inefficiency of the Arab states.

-Graffiti in Bethlehem on Apartheid Wall by Street Artist Kis-Lev, 2014.

 Until the 1990s, there was limited gallery space and opportunities for Palestinian artists to display their work professionally in Palestine.
 Despite their censorship, collectives of artists have created contemporary art movements in Palestine.
 In Gaza, The Eltiqa for Contemporary Art and The Shababik Windows for Contemporary Art galleries (created in 2002 and 2009 respectively) were active galleries and organizations supporting local artistic creation.
 Both have since been destroyed by Israeli forces.
 Contemporary art in Gaza, while fragile due to the lack of stable public or private support and an underdeveloped local art market, possesses a unique flexibility.
 While artists in the Palestinian diaspora engage with their environments, those in Gaza have cultivated self-sustaining practices shaped by confinement, economic instability, and political upheaval.
 This has turned artists to use mediums such as graffiti, cartoons, posters, and other urban art forms.
 These conditions have driven Gazan artists to break from tradition and reinvent their approaches, using art as a means of expressing freedom and resistance rather than merely building on or imitating past practices.